All about residential kerbside recycling

 Glass only will be collected one week, and the rest of your recycling will be collected the next week.
 Download the calendar and put it on your fridge or other prominent place.
 If glass is put out on the wrong week, a sticker will be placed on your Blue Bin to inform you of the mistake and the material will not be picked up.

-Hard copies of the Nelson recyling calendar will be delivered to Nelson addresses from the week beginning 21 January 2013.
-Or you can download a copy here.
-(153KB PDF)
+Hard copies of the Nelson recyling calendar will be delivered to Nelson addresses during January, or you can download a copy here.

 What needs to be put in bags within the blue bin